Welcome to the

 Little Claybelt Homesteaders Museum

 The Little Claybelt Homesteaders Museum continues its work in capturing the early history of the area by compiling the information and pictures for 63 early rural schools in Temiskaming.
-If ordered before April 30th, 2017, there is a $5 discount.
-Download your order form here.
+Available now through the Museum or the book store in Cobalt.

-This year the museum is excited to have an exhibit of many paintings by local, non-famous painters.
+The museum is excited to have on display an exhibit of many paintings by local, non-famous painters.
 These paintings have been donated to the museum or have been graciously loaned to the museum for our exhibit.

 The Little Claybelt Homesteaders Museum needs your support.
 Memberships are only one way you can show your support.
 Donations are another way.
 Support for our fund raisers, purchases from our Gift Shop, even sponsoring special exhibits, go a long way to help.
 Volunteers are needed in a number of areas.